anzelcapparelli/burger/README.md

   ## License

-  This project is licensed under the MIT
+  This project is licensed under the MIT licensing.

   ## Questions?